Calvin Bassey: Ajax

 In July 2022, it was confirmed by Rangers that Bassey had been sold to Ajax for a club record fee of around £20 million.
 On his debut for the club in the 2022 Johan Cruyff Shield (Dutch Super Cup) on 31 July 2022, he received a direct red card 15 minutes after coming on as a substitute.

+Fulham

+On 28 July 2023, Bassey joined Premier League club Fulham on a four-year deal.
+Fulham paid Ajax a transfer fee of €21 million.

+On 24 February 2024, Bassey scored his first goal for Fulham, the first of his three goals for the club, in a Premier League game against Manchester United in a 2–1 away win.
+That being his 20th appearance for the club.
+Bassey finished the Premier League season with 29 appearances.

 International career

 Born in Italy, Bassey was eligible to play for Italy, Nigeria or England at international level.

-In 2021, Bassey committed his international future to Nigeria when he accepted a call up for their 2022 FIFA World Cup Qualifiers.
+In 2021, Bassey committed his international future to Nigeria when he accepted a call-up for their 2022 FIFA World Cup Qualifiers.
 He debuted with Nigeria in a 0–0 2022 FIFA World Cup qualification tie with Ghana on 25 March 2022.

 Personal life

-Calvin Bassey is the brother of English rapper Y.CB, whose real name is Matthew Bassey, who makes music under UK drill group 7th.
+Bassey was born in Italy to Nigerian parents, but moved to England as a child.
+He grew up in Newham.